kinshuk-h/SELECT/README.md

-# Knowledge-Graph Guided Evaluation of Abstention Techniques
+# Knowledge Graph Guided Evaluation of Abstention Techniques

-This repository provides the code and benchmark data for the paper: "Knowledge-Graph Guided Evaluation of Abstention Techniques".
+This repository provides the code and benchmark data for the paper: ["Knowledge Graph Guided Evaluation of Abstention Techniques"](https://arxiv.org/abs.2412.07430).

 The repository is organized as follows: